 You could be someone who runs a group that has no link to arts, culture or heritage, but would like to encourage your group to try new activities throughout the year.

-For further information, please see the HYOC2020 fact sheet (PDF 160KB).
-To find out how you can get involved locally, email firstname.lastname@example.org.
+For further information and to subscribe to the newsletter, please visit the Hertfordshire Year of Culture 2020 website.
+You can also download the HYOC2020 fact sheet (PDF 160KB).
+To find out how you can get involved locally, email email@example.com.

 Colourful Minds arts wellbeing programme

 Colourful Minds is a free arts therapy course.
 Studies have shown that taking part in an arts activity has a positive influence on mental health and general wellbeing.
 It can increase self esteem and confidence, reduce feelings of isolation and give those involved a sense of personal achievement.